rbaumbach/YabProjz/Hyperloop/README.md

 ### Debouncer

 I knew I wanted the search bar to make "on the fly" API calls for the images based on typing rather than wait for a user to hit a "done" button.
-I knew it could be expensive to make API calls after each letter, and lead to a bad experience without a debouncer.
+I knew it could be expensive to make API calls after each letter, and would lead to a bad experience without a debouncer.
 I have an open source library of various tools called `Utensils`, so I added this dependency to get access to a debouncer.
 After some quick trial and error, I settled on a debouncing time of `0.3` seconds.

 ### UI